mothra-png/Bootcamp/README.md

 ## Getting Started

-Deploy the smart contract to Stellar's Soroban network and interact with it using the three main functions:
+Deploy the smart contract to Stellar's Soroban network and interact with it using the main functions:

-- `create_note()` - Create a new note with a title and content
-- `get_notes()` - Retrieve all stored notes from the contract
-- `delete_note()` - Remove a specific note by its ID
+add_movie() → Add a new movie to the watchlist get_movies() → Retrieve all stored movies mark_watched() → Mark a movie as watched delete_movie() → Remove a movie by its ID

 ---

-**Stellar Notes DApp** - Securing Your Thoughts on the Blockchain
+**Stellar Movie Watchlist Smart Contract DApp** - Blockchain-Based Decentralized Movie Tracking System